sw24f/jump-start-with-git-WK-001-001/learningGit.md

 - 'git commit -m "message"' : commit the file to the local repository.
 1git status。11111111111111
 - Edited directly on GitHub to learn how to synchronize changes with the local repository.
+Today I learned how to use Git and GitHub, these tools are very useful.